Kexin1/DataDrivenAcoustics.jl/README.md

       end
 ```
 ![](docs/images/GPR.png)
-The Gaussian process model can recover key strcuture with low fidelity, but fail to extrapolate beyond the measurement region.
+The Gaussian process model can recover key strcuture in field pattern with low fidelity, but fail to extrapolate beyond the measurement region.

-Note that we use 100% of the data (500 measurements) as training data to train the GPR model as `ratioₜ` in `GPR` is set to 1.0 by default.
-In contrast, our RBNN model is trained using 350 measurements, while the remaining 150 measurements serve as validation data for early stopping.
-The provided kernel and hyperparameters result in the best estimated field pattern (determined by eyeballing as we know the ground truth field pattern) among the various kernels and hyperparameters we tried for this specific example.
-If users lack prior information about the ground truth field pattern, they may need to allocate some validation data for hyperparameter tuning of the GPR model.
+Note that we utilize 100% of the data (500 measurements) as training data to train the GPR model, as the ratioₜ in GPR is set to 1.0 by default.
+Our RBNN model, on the other hand, is trained using 350 measurements, while the remaining 150 measurements are used as validation data for early stopping.
+The provided kernel and hyperparameters yield the best estimated field pattern (determined through visual inspection, as we know the ground truth field pattern) among the various kernels and hyperparameters we experimented with for this specific example.
+If users lack prior information about the ground truth field pattern, they should allocate some validation data for hyperparameter tuning of the GPR model.

 ## Publications